Baguio: Geography

 Baguio is a highland city nestled within the Cordillera Central mountain range in northern Luzon.
-While the downtown core ranges from 1400 to 1500 meters above sea level, elevations within Baguio's administrative boundaries extend from about 900 meters (along the Bued River) to almost 1700 m (around the Busol watershed).
+While the downtown core ranges from 1,400 to 1,500 meters above sea level, elevations within Baguio's administrative boundaries extend from about 900 meters (along the Bued River) to almost 1700 m (around the Busol watershed).
+Baguio City Hall sits at 1,465 meters (4,806 ft) above sea level.
 Mountain peaks on the outskirts of Baguio reach over 2200 m above sea level, the highest being Mount Santo Tomas in Tuba.

 Enclosed by the province of Benguet, the city covers a small area of 57.5 km2.
 Most of the developed part of the city is built on the uneven, hilly terrain of the northern section.
 When Daniel Burnham drew plans for the city, he made the City Hall a reference point where the city limits extend 8.2 km from east to west and 7.2 km from north to south.

 Barangays

 Baguio is composed of 129 barangays.
 Each barangay consists of puroks and some have sitios.